Nobody Beats the Biebs: Plot

 Earn (Donald Glover) and Alfred (Brian Tyree Henry) attend a youth charity event, where Alfred is set to play basketball along with other celebrities.
 Alfred approaches reporter Valencia Joyner (Paloma Guzman) for an interview, but she is not interested in him, deeming him part of "gangster things", which seems to upset him.

 Suddenly, Justin Bieber arrives, and his presence annoys Alfred.
 He is more disgusted when Bieber only acknowledges him for the shooting incident and even gets an interview with Joyner, with Bieber making crude comments.
 He also sees Bieber urinating in a hallway just as the game is about to start, with the other celebrities not caring.
 As Earn leaves to find a seat, he is approached by a woman named Janice (Jane Adams), who mistakes him for a person named Alonzo.
 While he initially tries to explain the situation, he ends up going with her to an agents meeting in the stadium.

 Meanwhile, Darius (Lakeith Stanfield) goes to a shooting range to try a gun.
 However, people are astounded to find that he used the silhouette of a dog as his shooting target.
 Two men tell Darius to drop the dog silhouette, but Darius remarks that they are angry for targeting dogs while they use human targets.
-Two Muslims defend Darius and call out the white men for expressing their racism with their targets, although Darius wants to avoid trouble when the situation grows hostile.
+Two men of apparently Middle Eastern ethnicity defend Darius and call out the apparently American-born customers for expressing their racism with their targets, although Darius wants to avoid trouble when the situation grows hostile.
 The store owner then forces Darius at gunpoint to leave the range, not even allowing him to take his dog target.

 At the agents meeting, Earn gets many contacts for Alfred and enjoys the free service.
 Janice approaches him, talking about her previous encounter with "Alonzo".
 She then calls him out, as she believes Alonzo forced her out of the company and took her clients, intending to take revenge.
 As she leaves, Earn confesses that he is not Alonzo.
 Ignoring that, Janice says she will make sure that he "dies homeless".
 At the basketball game, Alfred and Bieber trade insults on the court.
 Later, Alfred hits Bieber during the game and both end up fighting.
 At a press conference, Bieber apologizes for his "cool" behavior and proceeds to sing a song from his upcoming album.
 Alfred is dismayed at the public gleefully staring at Bieber and approaches Joyner again for an interview.
 Joyner states that Alfred should "play his part" as the public wants him to be "the asshole" instead of Bieber due to his rapper status.
 Earn joins Alfred and they leave the conference.